 Setting Goals & Realistic Expectations

-There is not a marketing strategy on the market that is going to solve all of your problems.
+There is no marketing strategy on the market that is going to solve all of your problems.
 Each strategy has specific pros and cons.
-The real growth comes from perseverance and making adjustments along the way.
+Real growth comes from perseverance and making adjustments along the way.
 For example, if your current blogs are not getting any traffic, find out why.
 Are you choosing good keywords that your site can rank for?
-Are your blogs original and provide a unique perspective?
+Are your blog’s original and provide a unique perspective?